Neil Ferguson (epidemiologist): Foot-and-mouth disease – 2001

 During the 2001 United Kingdom foot-and-mouth outbreak Ferguson worked on the team, led by Roy M. Anderson of Imperial College, creating mathematical models used to inform the UK Government of the most effective methods of preventing the spread of foot-and-mouth-disease.
 Ferguson published a journal article in Science magazine in April 2001 describing the mathematical models that were relied upon by the UK government to recommend the mass slaughter of millions of cows, sheep and pigs in the UK in order to stop the spread of the disease; over a decade later, the BBC would remind its readers Ferguson "was among those advising government on how to control the epidemic a decade ago."

 Bird flu – 2005

 In August 2005, Neil Ferguson said in an interview that bird flu could kill as many as 200 million people worldwide.
 He stated that "Around 40 million people died in 1918 Spanish flu outbreak" and that "There are six times more people on the planet now so you could scale it [the death toll from bird flu] up to around 200 million people probably".
 In the interview, he warned that failure to take swift action would be catastrophic for the United Kingdom, saying that "If the virus got as far as Britain, it would effectively be too late".
 The virus did not reach Britain and 74 persons worldwide died of bird flu in 2005.
+Later research challenged the assumptions made: "Most notably, while Ferguson et al. modelled spread from low population density rural areas, Gilbert et al. showed how spread actually occurred from higher population, intensive farming areas."